microsoft/migrate-spring-apps-to-azure-training/02-troubleshooting/README.md

 [Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal/) is part of [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/), which is well-integrated into Azure Spring Cloud, and which we will also use for metrics monitoring.

 Having completed the setup in Section 00, you should have a Log Analytics workspace named `sclab-la-<unique string>`.
-We must now configure our Azure Spring Cloud cluster instance to send its data to this workspace.
+We must now configure our Azure Spring Cloud  instance to send its data to this workspace.

-- Go to the "Overview" page of your Azure Spring Cloud cluster, and select "Diagnostic settings" in the "Monitoring" section of the navigation pane.
+- Go to the "Overview" page of your Azure Spring Cloud instance, and select "Diagnostic settings" in the "Monitoring" section of the navigation pane.
-- Click on "Add diagnostic setting" and configure your cluster to send all its logs to the Log analytics workspace that we just created.
+- Click on "Add diagnostic setting" and configure your instance to send all its logs to the Log analytics workspace that we just created.
 - Fill in the values as shown here and click "Save".

 ![Send logs to the log analytics workspace](media/01-send-logs-to-log-analytics-workspace.png)

 ## Query application logs

-Logs are now available in the "Logs" link in the "Monitoring" section in the navigation pane for your Azure Spring Cloud cluster.
+Logs are now available in the "Logs" link in the "Monitoring" section in the navigation pane for your Azure Spring Cloud instance.
 Click on "Logs".
 This is a shortcut to the Log Analytics workspace that was created earlier.
 If a tutorial appears, feel free to skip it for now.

 This workspace allows to do queries on the aggregated logs, the most common one being to get the latest log from a specific application: